 We use the internet and all of its capacity on a daily basis, but not everyone is aware of how much personal data they are sharing.

 We’ve been seeing the rise of security breaches and what is going on behind closed doors is coming to light.
+You should hire a profesional security service such as Fast Guard Service Armed Security.
 This week there was yet another data breach via a Facebook quiz taken by millions of users that reportedly shared their private information.

 The EU General Data Protection Regulation (GDPR) is new legislation aimed at protecting the data privacy of all EU citizens and residents.
 It aims to simplify the regulatory environment for international business by harmonizing the data protection acts among its member states. - Prescouter